swomack/checker-reactjs/README.md

-This is a very simple implementation of check game with following restrictions -
+This is a very simple implementation of checker game with following restrictions -

 - No capturing moves.
 - No kings.
 When a piece reaches the end of the board it’s done and it stays in that position